Services

 3. Consider the ethical perspective.

-We don't collect delicate information (e.g. concerning a person's health or convictions), or information that puts students' anonymity at risk.
+We don't collect delicate information (e.g. concerning a person's health or convictions), or information that could make it possible to recognize who gave the feedback.

 The feedback survey is shared between all teachers of a course.
 It is good to coordinate the content of the survey together and make sure that all teachers are aware of the content.
 Questions concerning any single person should be avoided.
 We collect feedback about actions and circumstances, not persons and their personal qualities.